hannahcancode/hannahcancode.github.io/_posts/2016-10-18-hackathon-advice.markdown

 > Don’t get too attached to your idea and don’t be afraid to pivot.
 If you end up not following through with an original idea that doesn’t mean it will never see the light of day.

 Once we’d decided what features we should have, we drew some very rough mock ups of each screen.
 At this point we only had a couple of hours of actual hacking time left to us, so I suggested we carve up the work and get going.
 Everyone was keen to get into making the wire frame prototype (one of us had found a great tool for iPhone prototyping) but I suggested that our marketer might be able to get started on our final presentation.
-I’m glad she was happy to because she produced an amazing Canva presentation with lots of data to support our idea.
+I’m glad she was happy to because she produced an amazing [Canva][Canva] presentation with lots of data to support our idea.

 > Project management is important, carve up the work to make sure you’ll have a product within the timeframe.